Reliable Cellular Automata with Self-Organization: Gaps

-backward from $(x_{0},t_{0})$.
-If we get to $u_{0}$ then we are done, otherwise, we stop just before we would hit $u_{1}+\Tu-$, with $c_{k}$ being the last element.
-Then $t_{k}<u_{1}+2\Tu$ and $x=x_{k}\in[a_{0},a_{1}]$.
-Indeed, if this is not so then we could continue the path either by a vertical or by a parental link.
-The vertical link would be shorter than than $\Tu$, and the parental link would lead to a damage-free cell, so either of them would be allowed.
+backwards in time from $\pair{x_{0}}{t_{0}}$, consisting of either vertical links, or parental links if the conditions of Lemma~\ref{lem:parent} (Parent) are applicable.
+If we get to time $u_{0}$ then we are done.
+Otherwise let us stop just before going below $u_{1}+\Tu$, with $c_{k}$ being the last element.
+Then the body of $x_{k}$ intersects $\lint{a_{0}-1.1 \B }{a_{1}+1.1 \B }$: indeed, otherwise we could continue the path either by a vertical or by a parental link.
+The vertical link would be shorter than $\Tu$, and the parental link would lead to a damage-free cell, so either of them would be allowed.

-Let us now go back on the path for $i=k,k-1,\ldots$ until the first $i$ (counting from $k$) such that either $c_{i}$ is a parent of $c_{i-1}$ or $x_{i}=x$ can have a horizontal link at some time during $[t_{i},t_{i-1}]$.
-There will be such an $i$, since otherwise the cell $x$ would be isolated throughout $[u_{1}+2\Tu,u_{2}]$ with no near-end-correction in a neighbor, and the rule $\Purge$ would kill it by the time $u_{2}$.